 Good access to general practice is an important element of the quality of care.
-The GP Patient Survey gives patients the opportunity to feed back about their experiences of their GP practice and other local NHS services, and answer questions on a range of issues such as access to services.
+The GP Patient Survey gives patients the opportunity to feed back about their experiences of their GP practice and other local NHS services, and answer questions on a range of issues, such as access to care.

-The question was changed in the 2018 GP Patient Survey to ask, "How long after initially trying to book the appointment did the appointment take place?".
-35% of respondents stated that the appointment took place 'on the same day', but one quarter said that it only took place 'a week or more later'.
+The question was changed in the 2018 GP Patient Survey to ask, "How long after initially trying to book the appointment did the appointment take place?"
+In 2019, one third of patients stated that the appointment took place ‘on the same day’, but one quarter said that it only took place ‘a week or more later’.
 Note that these results are not directly comparable with those from previous surveys.
-Please see 'About this data' for more information.
+Please see ‘About this data’ for more information.

 Enabling patients to see or speak to the GP they prefer is important for continuity of care, and evidence suggests that it can lead to more satisfied patients and clinicians, reduce costs and result in better health outcomes.

-The 2018 GP Patient Survey altered the question slightly to, "How often do you see or speak to your preferred GP when you would like to?".
-Only 26% of respondents said that they 'always or almost always' saw or spoke to their preferred GP when they would like to, and 10% answered 'never or almost never'.
-These results are not directly comparable with results from previous surveys.
-Please see 'About this data' for further information.
+The 2018 GP Patient Survey altered the question slightly to, "How often do you see or speak to your preferred GP when you would like to?"
+Between 2018 and 2019, the proportion of patients who ‘always or almost always’ saw or spoke to their preferred GP decreased from 26% to 24%, and those that answered ‘never or almost never’ increased from 10% to 11%.
+These results are not directly comparable with previous surveys.
+See ‘About this data’ for further information.

 About this data

 Analyses were carried out by Ipsos MORI to measure the impact of these changes on the comparability of trend data.
-These analyses found that trend data was subject to both context effects as a result of changes to the questionnaire and the inclusion of 16-17 year olds.
-As a result, the data that is presented here from the 2018 GP Patient Survey is not comparable with results from previous surveys.
+These analyses found that most trend data was subject to context effects both as a result of changes to the questionnaire and the inclusion of 16-17-year-olds.
+As a result, two of the indicators presented here from the 2018 and 2019 GP Patient Surveys are not comparable with results from previous surveys.
+The question that asks, “Generally, how easy is it to get through to someone at your GP practice on the phone?” was not impacted by context effects or the inclusion of 16-17 year olds, and so is comparable over time at a national level.

-The data was weighted to adjust for differences between all patients at a GP surgery and the subset of patients who actually completed the questionnaire.
+The data was weighted to adjust for differences between all patients at a GP practice and the subset of patients who actually completed the questionnaire.

 For more detailed information, please see the GP Patient Survey - Technical Annex.